air/shaders/README.md

 Post-processing shaders.
 These are pixel shaders that run on the rendered image itself!
 Scanning every pixel and manipulating it.

+Why the unfriendly name `vUv`?
+It's a varying, so people prefix with `v`.
+And unfortunately it's the UV coordinate, which doesn't have a friendlier expression.
+Hence the cryptic `vUv`.

 ### Ideas

   - Shift out the R, G, B elements to create a Teleglitch-style 'broken display' effect.